yuanbei/Nars-Wiki/Sentence:-types,-format.md

-A Narsese **sentence** can be one of the four types: Judgment, Question, Goal, and Quest.
+A Narsese **sentence** has a _statement_ as content, and can be one of the four types: Judgment, Question, Goal, and Quest.

 **Judgement** is the most common type of sentence that consists of a statement with a truth-value attached.
 Formally, a judgment is a statement ended by "**.**" and followed by a truth-value.
 Example: **<raven --> [black]>. %1.0;0.9%**